oracle-livelabs/security/accessgovernance-admin/integrate-oag-db/integrate-oag-db.md

 ### Objectives

 In this lab, you will:
-* To Establish Connection between Oracle Database and Oracle Access Governance
+* To Establish Connection to Oracle Database and Oracle Identity Governance

-### Prerequisites

-This lab assumes, you have:

-  Before you install and configure a Database User Management (Oracle) connected system, you should consider the following pre-requisites and tasks.

-* Certified Components:
-  The target system can be any one of the following:

-  Oracle Database 12c as single database, pluggable database (PDB), or Oracle RAC implementation.

-* Supported Connector Operations

-  The Database User Management (Oracle) connected system supports the following connector operations:

-    - User Management
-    - Create user
-    - Reset password
-    - Entitlement Grant Management
-    - Add roles
-    - Revoke Roles
-    - Add privileges
-    - Revoke privileges

 ## Task 1 : Verify Docker is up and Running